-Nina Frances Faison Kornegay Hardy was born March 15, 1882, probably in northern Duplin County to John Henry Aldridge and Addie Faison, who did not marry until 1885.
+Nina Frances Faison Kornegay Hardy was born March 15, 1882, probably in northern Duplin County, to John Henry Aldridge and Addie Faison.
 She seems to have been married briefly to Joe Kornegay in 1899 in Wayne County, but is not in the 1900 census.
 By 1910, she had made her way 40 or so miles north to Wilson and was listed as “Nina Facin,” boarding on Elba Street in the household of Jesse and Sarah Henderson Jacobs.
 The census also shows a “Nina Facon” living and working as a servant in the household of Jefferson D. Farrior in Wilson.
 Though described as white, this is almost surely Nina Faison, who cooked and cleaned for the Farriors most of her working life.

 In an interview I conducted, my grandmother Hattie Henderson Ricks (1910-2001) said: